 In the morning, you will have a walking tour of the old city of Cuenca, the third largest city of Ecuador, which along with Quito is a UNESCO World Heritage Site.
 The old city is known for its numerous churches, such as Del Carmen de la Asunción, done in a modified baroque style, and Santo Domingo, done in a renaissance style, as well as colonial style houses and beautifully carved doors.
 You will visit the Parque Calderon, the main plaza, in the heart of Cuenca, which is dominated by the New Cathedral that was built in an eclectic style and holds a sampling of the marbles found in the area.
 Cuenca is also known for handicrafts, including pottery, embroidery, filigree jewels, and the Panama hat.

 On the drive to Guayaquil, you will pass through El Cajas National Park.
 This area is known for its beautiful landscapes with at least 200 lagoons, including the famous La Toreadora.
 This path takes you from 13,123 ft. to sea level in three hours, making it possible to observe the different habitats in Ecuador, the moorlands, the Andean forest, the subtropical forest, and the rainforest.
 After lunch in Cajas, you will drive to Guayaquil.
-Overnight at Hampton Inn Guayaquil.
+Overnight in Guayaquil.
 (B)

-Morning transfer to the airport in Guayaquil for the flight to Galapagos.
+Morning transfer to the airport in Quito for the flight to Galapagos.
 Passengers are picked up at the airport by our guides and taken on a ten minute bus ride to the pier to board the M/V Galapagos Legend.

 Transfer to the airport for your return flight to your final destination.
 (B)